kyma-project/kyma/docs/compass/08-01-tutorial.md

 5. Choose your service and create a ServiceInstance by clicking the **Add once** button.
 6. Go to the **Lambdas** tab and choose the `call-order-service` lambda.
 Click the **Select Function Trigger** button and expose your lambda via HTTPS.
 Untick the **Enable authentication** field.
 7. Create a new Service Binding and bind your lambda to your instance.
 Remember to save the settings in your lambda view.
+8. Go to the **Testing** tab in your lambda view.
+Click the **Send** button.
+You can see a new order in the **Response** field.

 ### Cleanup

-* Remove the mapping to the Namespace from the Runtime UI.
+1. Go to the **Applications** section in the Kyma Console UI and navigate to your Application.
+Unbind the Application from your Namespace.
-* On the Compass UI, remove the `DEFAULT` scenario from the Runtime.
+2. In the Compass UI, remove the `DEFAULT` scenario from your Runtime.
-* The Application is removed from the Runtime UI.
+3. Go back to the Kyma Console UI and see that the Application is removed.